Merkinch Month

 Encounters from the reserve

 You will not see all of these animals and birds on every visit, in fact it may take years.
-These images have been built up from many visits, almost since the reserve opened but all the photographs are from Merkinch.
+These images have been built up from many visits, almost since the reserve opened but all the photographs are from Merkinch, Carnac Point or the adjacent Caledonian Canal.
 What those visits do say though, is that it is very rare to be on the reserve and see almost nothing.
 It is an animal and especially bird hotspot and every arrival prompts the question “what today”?

 Nick Sidle